 - Two words: pampas grass.
 Just because Home Depot sells this as a cute little 1 gallon grass doesn't mean it's going to stay that way.
 This stuff gets 10 feet across!
 You can literally burn it to the ground and it will come back.
 Do not plant this monster if your lot is under 10,000 square feet.

 - Plastic.
 Plastic can only be underground in your garden.
 No plastic or vinyl fences.
 No plastic lighting fixtures.
-Absolutely no plastic edging.
+Absolutely no plastic edging (steel is preferred).
 I am not being a snob here.
 I am trying to save you.
 I see people regret these choices all the time.